-José Olivera is president of the Federación Nacional de Profesores de Enseñanza Secundaria (FENAPES) of Uruguay.
-He is an assistant professor attached to the Directorate of Secondary Education and general coordinator of the Coordinadora de Sindicatos de la Enseñanza del Uruguay (CSEU).
-He is also a member of the National Directorate of the Workers’ Center PIT CNT and coordinator of the National Commission for the Referendum aiming to repeal 135 articles of the Emergency Law (LUC).
+José Olivera is president of the Federación Nacional de Profesores de Enseñanza Secundaria (FENAPES) [National Federation of Secondary Education Teachers] of Uruguay.
+He is Assistant Professor in Secondary Education and General Coordinator of the Coordinadora de Sindicatos de la Enseñanza del Uruguay (CSEU) [Coordinating Committee of Uruguayan Education Unions].
+He is also a member of the National Directorate of the PIT CNT (Central de Trabajadores) and of the Regional Committee of Education International for Latin America.

 Written by José Olivera